 Formal education in Western classical music is NOT a requirement for acceptance to the Ethnomusicology program.

 Admissions decisions will be made after the completion of both domestic and international application deadlines.
-Applicants will be informed about decisions starting the middle of March via letter, so it is important that a current address is submitted in the application.
-If a letter does not arrive by the third week of March, contact Admissions Coordinator Michelle Melhouse, 812-855-0389 or mmelhousindiana.edu, for information.
+Applicants will be informed about decisions starting the first week of March via e-mail and postal mail, so it is important that a current e-mail and postal address is submitted in the application.
+If a letter does not arrive by the second week of March, contact Admissions Coordinator Michelle Melhouse, 812-855-0389 or mmelhousindiana.edu, for information.